Make these DIY Christmas ornaments with thrift chunky necklaces, craft wire, and spray paint: easy, thrifty, and – best of all – unique.

 then hide it by sliding it down into the top bead.

-I made a simple twist at the bottom similar to what I did for the hangers here, only tighter.
+I made a simple twist at the bottom similar to what I did for the hangers for my vintage canning jar lanterns, only tighter.

 It didn’t take long at all to whip up a little collection of ornaments for that DIY Christmas tree.